-If your child is passionate about ensuring everyone can get the food and resources they need amidst the pandemic, groceries and pharmacies are looking for temporary employees to help stock, and with curbside pickup and delivery.
+If your child is passionate about ensuring everyone can get the food and resources they need, groceries and pharmacies are looking for employees to help stock, and with curbside pickup and delivery.
 Local restaurants may need help picking up and dropping off orders.
 Check your local stores, as well as third-party delivery services like DoorDash and Postmates.

 Your student can take note of the saying “think globally, act locally” to create positive change this summer.

 Community members might be looking for a responsible tutor or babysitter.
 Neighbors might be looking for animal lovers to help them walk their dogs.
-Local camps might be looking for counselors who can easily adjust to the COVID-19 guidelines and create a memorable summer for kids.
+Local camps might be looking for counselors to create a memorable summer for kids.

 There are jobs out there, it might just take getting a little bit creative.
 Encourage your child not to give up.
 Remember, it only takes one yes to get things rolling.

 Use College Insights to help find merit aid and schools that fit the criteria most important to your student.
 You’ll not only save precious time, but your student will avoid the heartache of applying to schools they aren’t likely to get into or can’t afford to attend.